April 20th, 2021

 1. Back up your phone

-The first thing you should do is back up your data.
-Transferring your information to a new device or uploading it to a service like iCloud®, Google Drive™, or one offered by your phone carrier will ensure you don’t lose everything during a factory reset.
+The first thing you should do is back up your phone.
+Transferring your information to a new device or uploading it to a service like iCloud®, Google Drive™, or one offered by your phone carrier will ensure you don't lose everything during a factory reset.

 2. Plug your phone in and connect to Wi-Fi

 The backup process can be time-consuming.
 And it's best to save your files over a secure Wi-Fi connection, so you don't use up a lot of mobile data during the transfer.
 Once the backup is complete, you'll be able to restore your settings and information when you get a new device.

 3. Know your login info to restore data after resetting

 Before you reset your phone, make sure you know your login information.
 For iPhone® users, your Apple® ID and password will let you access data stored in iCloud across your devices.
 And a Google® Account username and password is required to restore data after resetting an Android™ device.
 You can typically find both your Apple ID and Google Account in Settings.